Credit By Contract

 To qualify for “Honors Credit by Contract,” an Honors student must meet the following criteria:

-- Enrolled in the university prior to fall 2014
+- Enroll in the university prior to fall 2014

-- Completed a minimum of 7 Honors units
+- Complete a minimum of 7 Honors units

-- Be an "active" status with the Honors College (see policy regarding Active Status and Probation)
+- Maintain "active" status with the Honors College (see policy regarding Active Status and Probation)

 How many contracts are possible in a semester?

-One Honors Contract is permitted in a given semester.
+Only One Honors Contract is permitted in any given semester.
 Additional requests are reviewed on a case by case basis.

 How much work should an Honors Contract involve?